Karansheraz/CodeCore-Bootcamp/Lesson1.md

 A data scientist and teaching assistant at UBC for the MBA, Supply Chain Analytics course.
 My background:

-- Bachelor of Technology in Computer Science & Engineering -Master in Business Analytics
+- Bachelor of Technology in Computer Science & Engineering
+- Master in Business Analytics
--Decision Scientist, Mu Sigma
+- Decision Scientist, Mu Sigma
--Analytical Consultant, Boeing Vancouver
+- Analytical Consultant, Boeing Vancouver
--Co-founder, Cleo
+- Co-founder, Cleo

 Computationally, I am primarily an R programmer.
 I'm a basic python user.